georou/grafana-selinux/README.md

 # grafana-selinux

 Grafana selinux policy module for CentOS 7 and RHEL 7.
+Recently updated to CentOS Stream 9 - Grafana 10.0.3-1.

 At present, from my testing this should be working for all basic functions of Grafana.
 This hasn't been extensively tested(at present.
 I will change this when I do) by me and should be considered in an early beta state.